-The Mike’s Pig Pen Restaurant incident of Watertown, NY has given the T1D community something to talk about indeed.
+The Mike’s Pig Pen Restaurant incident of Watertown, NY has given the type 1 diabetes (T1D) community something to talk about indeed.
 After the owner, Mike Cornell, posted a sign, which requested that diabetics take their insulin shots in the bathroom so as not to disturb other patrons who complained, the entire community united in disbelief and outrage.
 The sign has since been taken down with an apology issued; however, the statement highlights the ignorance around chronic illness and specifically diabetes.
-Signs like these perpetuate the shame for treatment of diabetes and reinforce blatant discrimination against those with both Type 1 and 2.
+Signs like these perpetuate the shame for treatment of diabetes and reinforce blatant discrimination against those with both type 1 and 2.
 Here’s what the community had to say about it:

 I was once screamed at by a middle-aged couple while injecting (under a jumper and turned away from everyone) at a restaurant.
-I was 11 and it scared me so badly that I would be too scared to even test my bgsl in public.
+I was 11 and it scared me so badly that I would be too scared to even test my blood glucose levels (BGLs) in public.
 Now that I’m older, if anyone even looks at me mildly disgusted, I stare directly at them while I inject.
 Don’t like?
 Don’t look.—Tarlee Eastham

 “This is very upsetting.
 Sadly we have faced discrimination from many institutions including camps and pre-schools.
-I have taught my son to not be ashamed or hide his T1D.
+I have taught my son to not be ashamed or hide his type 1 diabetes (T1D).
 I would never abide by such a sign and would certainly never again frequent this establishment.”—Rachel Mudge Dorfman

 Read the full story: Sign in Restaurant Tells Diabetics to Go to Bathroom to Give Insulin.